Shefali199/Tracing-Document/doc.md

 ###### perf stat

 The **perf stat** command generates a report of various hardware and software events.
 It does so with the help of hardware counter registers found in modern CPUs that keep the count of these activities.
-The following image shows “./perf stat” run on “cal” command.
+The following image shows `./perf stat` run on `cal` command.

 ![./perf stat cal output](images/perf-stat-cal.png)